Skip to main content

 Tried: Mount the image and copy the file with 'cp /mnt/bin/bcab ./bcab' instead of using icat.

-If the directory entry for /bin/bcab has been unlinked (deleted) by the attacker after planting the file, it will not appear in the mounted filesystem's directory tree even though the inode and data blocks are still present on disk. icat bypasses directory entries entirely and reads data blocks directly by inode number, so it recovers the file regardless of whether the directory entry exists.
-Using cp through a mount point fails silently for unlinked inodes.
+If the attacker unlinked the directory entry after planting the file, it never appears in a mounted tree even though the inode and its data blocks are still there. icat skips directory entries and reads blocks by inode number, so it works either way.
+Copying through a mount point fails silently on an unlinked inode.

 Tried: Use 'icat partition4.img /bin/bcab' with the path instead of the inode number 4945.